aayani/pet-store/README.md

 docker-compose up --build
 ```

-If everything goes well, the project can now be viewed at [http://localhost:8080](http://localhost:8080)
+If everything goes well, the project can be viewed at [http://localhost:8080](http://localhost:8080)

 ## Technologies